-4WD hardware (Have the 4WD prepared for the big trips):
+4WD hardware (To ensure your 4WD is prepared for the big trips):

 Before travelling remote or going on a long trip, servicing the 4x4 is a MUST!!